saboe76/arch-linux/README.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

-and call Scotty to beam us into our new root file system
+call Scotty to beam us into our new root file system
 ```
 arch-chroot /mnt
 ```